 There’s no geographically strange about the Wagah Border between Pakistan and India, but it’s the site of a unique border because of its closing ceremony!
 Every day two hours before sunset, Pakistan Rangers and the Indian Border Security Force conduct a flamboyant closing ritual that involves a dance-like drill that ends with the simultaneous lowering of their country’s flags.
 The ceremony draws a large cheering crowd and a number of tourists each day on both sides.

 The border between Bangladesh and India in the Cooch-Behar district has a similar problem as Baarle-Hertog and Baarle-Nassau — there are enclaves galore.
 The most notable of which was an “Inception”-like series of enclaves, in which an Indian enclave in Bangladesh surrounds a Bangladeshi enclave, which in turn surrounds another Indian enclave.
 (We hope the image helps explain this better.)
 But in 2015, India ceded the third-order enclave to Bangladesh, so today, there is only a Bangladeshi enclave inside an Indian enclave in Bangladesh.
 Much simpler, right?

-Between the Belgium and the Netherlands lie two strange small towns that are — quite literally — inseparably linked.
+Between Belgium and the Netherlands lie two strange small towns that are — quite literally — inseparably linked.
 The Belgian town of Baarle-Hertog and the Dutch town of Baarle-Nassau are essentially one town comprising a series of enclaves (that is, territory belonging to one governing body surrounded by land belonging to another governing body), sounds confusing?
-Well it basically means that some pockets of the town are Belgian and some pockets are Dutch (see map below).
+Well, it basically means that some pockets of the town are Belgian and some pockets are Dutch (see map below).